uilicious/docs-v1.uilicious.com/scripting/local_storage_commands.md

 ## `UI.LocalStorage.delete`

-Delete a property in local storage.
+Delete a property in local storage for the [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) of the current page.

 ### Usage